Join Our Team

 Student Communities Officers will work with staff and student volunteers to deliver the vision of engaging students through community organising and mobilisation within their faculty, resulting in an expansion and deepening of engagement between the broad range of students at our institution and Your SU.

-These roles will work closely with other student leaders, including the President (Sunderland), and Student Voice Reps, Course Reps and academic society leaders within the relevant faculty - and beyond - to listen to students' experiences and bring people together to effect positive change to the student experience.
+These roles will work closely with other student leaders, including the President (Sunderland), and Student Voice Reps, Course Reps and academic society leaders within their relevant Faculty - and beyond - to listen to students' experiences and bring people together to effect positive change to the student experience.

 There are three positions available: